 The amount of protein used by the developing fetus

 However, as we saw previously with non-pregnant healthy adults, the RDA may not be sufficient, let alone optimal.
-There’s some evidence that the RDA for pregnant women should be about 1.66 g/kg during early gestation (weeks 11–20) and 1.77 g/kg during late gestation (weeks 32–38).
+There’s some evidence with the IAAO method that the RDA for pregnant women should be about 1.66 g/kg during early gestation (weeks 11–20) and 1.77 g/kg during late gestation (weeks 32–38).
 Moreover, a meta-analysis of 16 intervention studies reported that protein supplementation during pregnancy led to reduced risks for the baby:

 34% lower risk of low gestational weight

 38% lower risk of stillbirth

 This effect was more pronounced in undernourished women than in adequately nourished women.
 Importantly, these values were determined from sedentary women carrying one child, meaning that pregnant women who engage in regular physical activity and/or are supporting the growth of twins may need even higher amounts.